 As long as your WAN link is not saturated or broken, you should never see more than a few writes at any given time in this async queue.
 In an unexpected failure (think pulled power cord) you will lose any write that is in the async queue.
 This is the trade off you make when you want the awesome recovery point objective (RPO) and recovery time objective (RTO) which you achieve with a multi-site cluster, but your WAN link has too much latency to effectively support synchronous replication.

-If you take time to monitor the DataKeeper Async Queue via the Windows Performance Logs and Alerts, I think you will be pleasantly surprised to find that most of the time the async queue is empty, due to the efficiency of the DataKeeper replication engine.
-Even in times of heavy writes, the async queue seldom grows very large and always drains almost immediately, so the amount of data that is at risk at any given time is minimal.
-When you consider the alternative in a disaster may be to restore from last night’s backup, the number of writes you could loss in an unexpected failure using asynchronous replication is minimal!
+Take time to monitor the DataKeeper Async Queue via the Windows Performance Logs and Alerts.
+I think you will be pleasantly surprised to find that most of the time the async queue is empty due to the efficiency of the DataKeeper replication engine.
+Even in times of heavy writes, the async queue seldom grows very large and always drains almost immediately.
+So the amount of data that is at risk at any given time is minimal.
+Compared to the alternative in a disaster to restore from last night’s backup, the number of writes you could lose in an unexpected failure using asynchronous replication is minimal!

 Of course, there are some instances where even losing a single write is not tolerable.
 In those cases, it is recommended to use SteelEye DataKeeper’s synchronous replication option across a high-speed, low latency LAN or WAN connection.